Fokker Dr.I: Wing failures

 Despite corrective measures, the Dr.I continued to suffer from wing failures.
 On 3 February 1918, Leutnant Hans Joachim Wolff of Jasta 11 successfully landed after suffering a failure of the upper wing leading edge and ribs.
 On 18 March 1918, Lothar von Richthofen, Staffelführer of Jasta 11, suffered a failure of the upper wing leading edge during combat with Sopwith Camels of No. 73 Squadron and Bristol F.2Bs of No. 62 Squadron.
 Richthofen was seriously injured in the ensuing crash landing.

 Postwar research revealed that poor workmanship was not the only cause of the triplane's structural failures.
-In 1929, National Advisory Committee for Aeronautics (NACA) investigations found that the upper wing carried a higher lift coefficient than the lower wing – at high speeds it could be 2.55 times as much.
+In 1929, National Advisory Committee for Aeronautics investigations found that the upper wing carried a higher lift coefficient than the lower wing – at high speeds, it could be 2.55 times as much.

 The triplane's chronic structural problems destroyed any prospect of large-scale orders.
 Production eventually ended in May 1918, by which time only 320 had been manufactured.
-The Dr.I was withdrawn from frontline service as the Fokker D.VII entered widespread service in June and July.
+The Dr.I was withdrawn from frontline service, as the Fokker D.VII entered widespread service in June and July.
 Jasta 19 was the last squadron to be fully equipped with the Dr.I.

-Surviving triplanes were distributed to training and home defense units.
-Several training aircraft were reengined with the 75 kW (100 hp) Goebel Goe.II.
-At the time of the Armistice, many remaining triplanes were assigned to fighter training schools at Nivelles, Belgium, and Valenciennes, France.
+Surviving triplanes were distributed to training and home-defense units.
+Several training aircraft were re-engined with the 75 kW (100 hp) Goebel Goe.II.
+At the time of the armistice, many remaining triplanes were assigned to fighter-training schools at Nivelles, Belgium, and Valenciennes, France.
 Allied pilots tested several of these triplanes and found their handling qualities to be impressive.